Send the link below via email or IMCopy

 Active vs. Passive Reading

-To remember material, you must be an ACTIVE reader.
+To remember the material in a text, you must be an ACTIVE reader.
 There are three parts of

 (1).
 Pre-Reading--Intro; SKIM; Why was this assigned?